educATe Classroom: Reading & Writing

 - some effective instructional strategies to assist students who lack skills in particular areas

 - how to put instructional strategies into action, by modelling the use of various technology features in the classroom to meet the needs of a variety of learners

 Your students are depending on your ability to integrate assistive technology into your instruction so that they can access all they need to be successful learners in a 21st Century Classroom. educATe Classroom is what you need to get you started in learning new skills or expanding on existing ones.

 Joan Sedita, founding partner of Keys to Literacy and author of the Keys to Literacy routines, has been talking about educATe Online courses!

 See what she has to say in her blog post.

 Christy McDonald is an educator, assistive technology training specialist, presenter and advocate for people with special needs.
 After working as a teacher, in many different capacities, for seventeen years, Christy decided to pursue her passion of supporting students with learning differences, their families and teachers, in other ways.

-Christy presently works as an Educational Consultant and Assistive Technology Training Specialist with Bridges Canada.
 It is Christy’s desire to increase meaningful participation, achievement and the well-being of all students, including those with significant disabilities.